zaoyang/30-days-of-web-development/day-23/day-23.cq.md

 cd ~/Downloads
 ```

 You can see the "Change Directories" command used in the following screenshot.
-I also followed that command with another `pwd` to confirm, that yes, I am now in the Downloads Folder.
+I also followed that command with another `pwd` to confirm that yes, I am now in the Downloads Folder.

 ![](public/assets/terminal-2.png)

-Now that we're in our Downloads folder, we can run the "shell-script-practice.sh" file we downloaded step #1.
+Now that we're in our Downloads folder, we can run the "shell-script-practice.sh" file we downloaded in Step #1.

-To do this, run the following command:
+To run the "shell-script-practice.sh" file, run the following command:
 ```
 bash shell-script-practice.sh
 ```